Selecting Zensimu's Beer Game

 Even though Mews had already integrated the beer distribution game, a classic simulation developed at MIT in the 1960s, they were conducting it via Excel spreadsheets and Post-Its.
 This long and cumbersome process also made it impossible to host large groups and/or in remote settings.
 Particularly in the current global predicament, the firm needed a more modern gameplay experience if they wanted to continue using the beer game for kicking off client projects in a positive and engaging way.

 "We used to perform beer game sessions using post-its and excel macros built internally, but each session ended up long and complicated to organize.
-The Beergame App allows us to run games more smoothly, and to display our brand and expertise with digital tools."
+Zensimu's Beer Game allows us to run games more smoothly, and to display our brand and expertise with digital tools."

 Florent Tonneville - Senior Manager, Mews Partners